justamanpop/justamanpop/README.md

 - 👋 Hi, I’m @justamanpop, a software engineer who just started out.
 - 👀 I’m interested in learning and understanding different frameworks and tools I use.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently preparing for the AWS developer associate exam.
 - 💞️ I’m looking to collaborate on Nothing.
 - 📫 How to reach me anishsekh1999@gmail.com